Skip to main content

 Tile Diagonal (45°) 15–20% 17–20 sqft More corner cuts; large-format tiles (24×24 in+) can reach 20–25% Home Depot Amazon

-Drywall Standard 10–15% 12–15 sqft Cuts around door and window openings; scored-and-snapped waste at odd dimensions Home Depot Amazon
+Drywall Standard 10–15% 12–15 sqft Cuts around door and window openings; scored-and-snapped waste at odd sizes Home Depot Amazon

 Patterned flooring Pattern match Base + 15–30% Varies Pattern repeat forces seam alignment; additional % = (pattern length ÷ floor length) × 100 Home Depot Amazon